Adam Bradley (politician): Arrest, conviction, resignation, retrial and dropping of charges

-Marcia Pappas, the president of the New York State chapter of the National Organization for Women (NOW) said, "If these allegations are true, Adam Bradley is certainly not fit to be mayor of White Plains."
-Bradley's office said he would not resign.

-On March 5, 2010, Neal Comer, Fumiko Bradley's lawyer, revealed that she wanted the assault charge against her husband dropped.
-Comer said if Fumiko Bradley was "forced to testify, she won't support this charge, and the D.A. should be aware of that."
-The couple filed for divorce on September 14, 2010.

-On December 9, 2010, he was found guilty of the attempted assault and harassment of his wife, Fumiko Bradley, and criminal contempt, following a lengthy non-jury trial.

-On February 18, 2011, Bradley resigned as mayor.

-On March 17, 2011, he was sentenced to probation for a period of three years.
-In addition, the court issued a permanent order of protection requiring Bradley to have no contact with his wife for five years.

-On October 17, 2012, an Appeals court overturned the criminal conviction finding that he did not receive a fair trial.

-Additional charges

 On April 8, 2010, Westchester County prosecutors filed additional charges against Bradley related to his arrest for allegedly assaulting his wife.
 Bradley was charged with witness tampering, harassment, and contempt of court.
 Bradley pleaded not guilty to the new charges and was eventually found not guilty on all criminal charges filed against him.

+Shortly after the criminal charges, a movement began to remove him from office.
+The White Plains Common Council passed a No Confidence Vote expressing that the Common Council was not confident Adam Bradley was capable of being mayor of White Plains.

 In August 2010 Mayor Bradley ran into additional legal problems when the White Plains Common Council and the city's ethics board opened an ethics investigation against him.
 After Bradley was forced to leave his residence due to an order of protection against him, he rented an apartment in a building owned by a real estate developer who had properties in the City of White Plains.
-His rent there hasn't been disclosed.
+His rent there was not disclosed.
 According to news reports, within days of moving into that apartment, Bradley arranged a meeting between the developer-landlord and highly placed city officials.
 The developer is the son-in-law of a former mobster, Anthony Anastasio.
 The City retained independent counsel to carry out the investigation.
-As of the date of his resignation this investigation ceased as it is now moot due to his not being Mayor any longer.
+As of the date of his resignation this investigation ceased as it was moot due to his not being Mayor any longer.

-Shortly after the criminal charges, a movement began to remove him from office.
-The White Plains Common Council passed a No Confidence Vote expressing that the Common Council is not confident Adam Bradley is capable of being mayor of White Plains.
-A letter was sent in a few days to Governor Andrew Cuomo and the New York Attorney General, Eric T. Schneiderman, asking for Bradley's removal from office.